Platform

 Date defaults

-- Ads tools: default to the last 30 days if dates are omitted.
+- Ads tools: last 30 days.

-- Sales summary: defaults to the last 7 days.
+- Sales summary: last 7 days.

 Rate limits